Rafe2001/Text-Summerization-app/README.md

    In the app's web interface, enter or paste the text you want to summarize into the input field.

-7. **Click "Analyze":**
+7. **Click "Submit":**

-   After entering the text, click the "Analyze" button to start the summarization process.
+   After entering the text, click the "Submit" button to start the summarization process.

 8. **View Summary:**